Hazard Reviews & Safety Protocols

 - Disabling or circumventing safety devices.

-The American Chemical Society also requires a Risk Assessment for all laboratory work.
+The American Chemical Society provides tools to conduct a Hazard/Risk Assessments for all laboratory work.

 When Should I Conduct a Hazard Review?